asyncapi/ts-nats-template/docs/events.md

 # Available events
-The generated client can emit multiple events, all of these are re-emitted from the [nats-ts](https://github.com/nats-io/nats.ts#notifications) library. `nats-client` is the generated client wrapper.
+The generated client can emit multiple events, all of these are re-emitted from the [nats-ts](https://github.com/nats-io/nats.ts#notifications) library.

+In the following examples `nats-client` is the generated client wrapper.

 ## TypeScript example
 ```js